Summary

 Read the full fact sheet- Foster care is temporary care of children of any age up to 18 years, by trained, assessed and accredited foster carers.

-- Children are placed in foster care for a range of reasons.
+- Children in foster care cannot live with their birth family for a range of reasons.

 - Foster carers and foster care agencies have a critical role in caring for some of the state’s most vulnerable children.